-Finally it becomes like the above.
+Finally, it becomes like the above.
 Now the sanskar is formed inside the brain.

 The fascinating part of sanskars is that the road is not only formed but is also tilted.
-So once the car gets on to the road, you can’t stop it.
+So once the car gets onto the road, you can’t stop it.
 I saw the gulab jamun.
 I knew I should not eat it but I could not stop.
 Only after the car travels the whole path it stops.
 Sanskars are very powerful.
 By the time you realize you are making a mistake the damage is already done.
 It is because you have repeated it so many times.
 It’s ingrained inside the brain where this neural network is not only formed but is also tilted.

 Try stopping yourself when you are angry.
 Is it easy?
-There is very little you can do once the car is on the road.
+It is very little you can do once the car is on the road.
 It is because of the strong neural networks inside the brain.
 You can do anything only before the car gets onto the road but once it’s on the road you can’t stop it.
 So, how can you stop it?

 What is triggering the sanskars?

-Inside the brain there are the already formed neural networks or memories.
+Inside the brain, there are already formed neural networks or memories.
 But the good thing is that the car does not get onto the road on its own.
 That is the sanskar does not start playing on its own.
 There is always a trigger.
 Will you get angry just like that?

-On the road for unlearning or sanskar transformation you can’t stop the car, once it gets onto the road.
+On the road, for unlearning or sanskar transformation you can’t stop the car, once it gets onto the road.
 You can always reflect on what is it that is pushing my car onto the road?
 There is always a trigger.

 Triggers can come only in six forms.
 The five senses and the sixth one is the mind.
 You heard something, you smelt something, you saw something, someone touched you or thought about it.
-Only six path ways to these triggers.
+Only six pathways to these triggers.